Woodley Park Community Issues: The JBG/Marriott Project

 On June 24, JBG filed two PUD applications.
 The first asks for permission to construct a large (220,000 sq.ft.) residential building in the green space along Woodley Road.
 The second contemplates demolishing the hotel and replacing it with five residential buildings.
 The construction schedule JBG proposes for this second phase would extend into the 2040's.

 In October, JBG withdrew its second PUD application (the one for the hotel part of the property) and announced that it would file a modification of it application for the "north lawn building" to reduce its size.
+It never did that and ultimately withdrew that application too.

 Want to Learn More?